How To Avoid Double Taxation In Vietnam

 In respect to Vietnamese taxes, residents of Vietnam (foreign and domestic) can see certain double taxation avoidance methods applied when their payable tax amount is calculated.
 Depending on the specific agreement, Vietnam may apply one or a combination of the three methods below to calculate this.

 If the taxpayer is a resident of Vietnam and had already paid income taxes to a DTAA partner country, the same amount will be deducted from the relevant taxes payable in Vietnam.

-Deemed tax is the amount of tax which should have been paid by a resident of Vietnam to a signatory country on income sourced from that country but which is reduced because of favored treatment toward the signatory country.
+Deemed tax is the amount of tax that should have been paid by a resident of Vietnam to a signatory country on income sourced from that country, but which is reduced because of favored treatment toward the signatory country.
 With this method, the deemed tax amount will be deducted from the taxes payable in Vietnam.

 If a Vietnamese resident receives income from a source belonging to a signatory of a DTAA and corporate income taxes have already been collected by the signatory country, the indirect tax amount will be deducted from the taxes payable in Vietnam.

-The methods listed above are only applicable to joint stock companies if the Vietnamese resident controls at least 10 percent of the company’s voting rights.
-The deducted tax amount may not exceed the total taxes payable in Vietnam.
+The third method listed above is only applicable to the joint-stock company if the Vietnamese resident holds at least 10 percent of such company’s voting rights.
+It should be noted that the deductible tax amount may not exceed the total taxes payable in Vietnam.

 Individuals and organizations that want to confirm their residency status for tax purposes need to submit application dossiers to the relevant state authority.

 If the individuals or organizations do not declare and pay taxes in Vietnam, they must submit the following documents: